DSE-AB/pulsar-by-example/README.md

 * Open the top project directory (LEB_System) with IntelliJ IDEA. *Note: You need to open IDEA, then select `Open Project` from the splash menu (or choose `Open...` from the file menu) and navigate to select the directory.*

+### Running the examples
+* Start the ´Pulsar (developer)` Run Configuration in Intellij
+* When the ´AdminConsole´ opens click the ´Install´ tab and install the ´pulsar.devtools.wiki´ module
+* When the module is installed navigate you browser to the page [`/pulsar/wiki/pbe.html`](http://localhost:8080/pulsar/wiki/pbe.html)

 Project Structure
 -----------------